fancompute/legume/README.md

 <img src="https://github.com/fancompute/legume/blob/master/docs/_static/legume-logo.png" align="middle" title="logo" alt="logo">

-legume (le GUided Mode Expansion) is a python implementation of the GME method for photonic crystal slabs, including multi-layer structures.
+legume (le Guided-Mode Expansion) is a python implementation of the GME method for photonic crystal slabs, including multi-layer structures.
 Plane-wave expansion for purely 2D structures is also included.
 Also, we have an `autograd` backend that allows gradients of all output values with respect to all input parameters to be computed efficiently!

 ## Install

-Easiest way:
+This is an experimental package, the recommended way of installing it would be `git clone` followed by

 ```
-python setup.py install
+poetry install
 ```

-Alternatively, just `git clone` this repository, and make sure you have all the requirements installed.

 ## Documentation and examples